 Deacon Warner is a filmmaker and educator with over ten years experience in film production and over twenty years experience as a youth media instructor and teacher.
 He founded the youth program at FilmNorth (formerly IFP Minnesota) which offers JuiceMedia (an award winning high school after school program), summer camps in filmmaking, photography and animation and in-school residencies.
+In 2020, Deacon joined the roster of COMPAS teaching artists and is available to book for workshops and residencies.

 As an independent filmmaker, he has produced and directed a number of short documentaries including the award winning films Bee-Sharp Honeybee, 56, and Peaceful Warriors: on the road with Vets for Peace.
 He is currently completing post-production on his first feature documentary, The Co-op Wars, a documentary on the food coop movement in the Twin Cities.